 The face display is 1 inch by 1 inch, making it easy to read while on the go.
-Although it is not a touch screen, the metrics are easily navigated with the click of a button.
+Although it is not a touchscreen, the metrics are easily navigated with the click of a button.

 Ease of Use

 The watch is charged by simply plugging it in.
-Same process for uploading the data: plug the watch into your computer using its USB cord and Garmin Connect begins the data transfer automatically.
+The same process for uploading the data: plug the watch into your computer using its USB cord and Garmin Connect begins the data transfer automatically.
 A simple press of the button allows you to navigate the metrics screen or connect to the heart rate monitor.
 This watch offers accurate features without anything extra or unnecessary.